tylermaginnis/AutomatedInsuranceFraudDetectionSystem/README.md

 - **Microservices Design**: The system is broken into services for data ingestion, rule-based analysis, machine learning predictions, and a results dashboard.
 - **Docker Containers**: Each service is containerized using Docker to ensure portability and consistency across different environments.
 - **REST API**: Exposes the fraud detection capabilities via a REST API, allowing other systems or applications to integrate and query for fraud analysis.
+- **C# DI Single Page APIs**: Implements single page APIs using C# Dependency Injection (DI) to manage the lifecycle of services and ensure efficient resource utilization.

 ### Frontend Interface
 - **Dashboard**: Develops a simple web dashboard using Flask (Python) and HTML/JavaScript to display the results of the fraud detection process, including visualizations of flagged claims and their associated fraud scores.